go-pkgz/auth/README.md

 }
 ```

 For convenience a functional wrapper `SenderFunc` provided.
+Email sender provided in `provider/sender` package and can be
+used as `Sender`.

 The API for this provider: